 Developed instrumentation on over 70 spacecraft

-University of Iowa instruments in space graphic 2025
+University of Iowa contributions to space

 TRACERS project image of satellite in space collecting data.